top of page

 While the jurisdiction of Beta Phi extended throughout Raleigh and Eastern North Carolina, this chapter has participated in making effective the policies of each Supreme Council that has been in control of Omega affairs since it was chartered.
 It has sponsored scholarship awards in various colleges and high schools; it has made contributions to worthy causes; it has given books of Black History to libraries and schools; and has established a loan fund for worthy undergraduates of local schools.
 It has regularly given social affairs and entertained national affairs of Omega and other Greek-letter organizations.

 The fraternity has felt and seen the dynamic qualities of this chapter.
+Tau Psi Chapter was chartered on November 8, 1931.
+The chapter came into existence due to the efforts of Brothers J. W. Jones and W. D. Hill of Beta Phi.
 In December of 1932, at the Biltmore Hotel in Durham, Beta Phi Chapter hosted one of the most memorable and successful Grand Conclaves (the Twenty-second) the fraternity has witnessed.
 At this meeting, Brother Lawrence A. Oxley was elected Grand Basileus.
 "In 1933, the first year of his administration, the following chapters were organized: Beta Alpha, a graduate chapter at Jackson, Mississippi; Gamma Alpha, a graduate chapter at Roanoke, Virginia; and Phi Psi, an undergraduate chapter at Langston, Oklahoma.
 In 1934, the second year of Oxley's administration, the following graduate chapters were added: Zeta Alpha, at Oxford, North Carolina; and Eta Alpha at Columbia, Missouri.
 In 1935, the third year of Brother Oxley's administration, the following chapters were established: April 19, Iota Alpha as a graduate chapter at Knoxville, Tennessee; on April 29, Theta Alpha as a graduate chapter at Dallas, Texas; on May 9, Kappa Alpha as a graduate chapter at Rock Hill, South Carolina; and in June, Alpha Sigma as an undergraduate chapter at Morris Brown College, Atlanta, Georgia."
 (Dreer, 42).

-Many of Beta Phi's early members were active in establishing the Durham Committee on Black Affairs in July of 1935.
-Likewise, many members of the infant Beta Phi Chapter worked diligently in the establishing of the local Durham branch of the NAACP.
+Many of Beta Phi's early members were active in establishing the Durham Committee on Black Affairs in July 1935.
+Likewise, many members of the infant Beta Phi Chapter worked diligently in the establishment of the local Durham branch of the NAACP.

 THE FORTIES & FIFTIES

-Beta Phi Brothers continued to follow the responsible and civic minded precedent set by their earlier brothers.
-Not only have the Durham Committee and the NAACP been recipients of the wisdom and direction of members of Beta Phi, but the Durham City Council and Board of Education have benefitted as well from the knowledge, expertise and leadership of men of Beta Phi.
+Beta Phi Brothers continued to follow the responsible and civic-minded precedent set by their earlier brothers.
+Not only have the Durham Committee and the NAACP been recipients of the wisdom and direction of members of Beta Phi, but the Durham City Council and Board of Education have benefited as well from the knowledge, expertise and leadership of men of Beta Phi.

 In 1944, Beta Phi Chapter assisted in the chartering of the Iota Iota Chapter in Raleigh, North Carolina.
 Before that time, Beta Phi served as the local base for Omega in Raleigh and the surrounding area, as well as Durham, with monthly meetings being held alternately in both cities.